iRB-Lab/py-ga-VRPTW/README.md

 evalVRPTW(individual, instance, unitCost=1.0, initCost=0, waitCost=0, delayCost=0)
 ```

-Takes one individual as argument and returns its fitness as a Python `tuple` object.
+takes one individual as argument and returns its fitness as a Python `tuple` object.

 **Parameters:**